songchunlin/cn/_posts/2014-03-12-model-selection-multimodel-inference.md

 1. Anderson, David R. (2008) *Model based inference in the life sciences: a primer on evidence*.
 New York: Springer.
 Burnham, Kenneth P., and David R. Anderson.
 (2002) *Model selection and multimodel inference: a practical information-theoretic approach*.
 Springer.
-2. Symonds, Matthew RE, and Adnan Moussalli.
-(2011) "A brief guide to model selection, multimodel inference and model averaging in behavioural ecology using Akaike’s information criterion." *Behavioral Ecology and Sociobiology* 65.1: 13-21.
+2. Symonds, Matthew RE, and Adnan Mouθalli.
+(2011) A brief guide to model selection, multimodel inference and model averaging in behavioural ecology using Akaike’s information criterion. *Behavioral Ecology and Sociobiology*, **65**: 13-21.
 APA
-3. Whittingham, Mark J., et al. (2006) "Why do we still use stepwise modelling in ecology and behaviour?." *Journal of animal ecology* 75.5: 1182-1189.
+3. Whittingham, Mark J., et al. (2006) Why do we still use stepwise modelling in ecology and behaviour?. *Journal of animal ecology*, **75**: 1182-1189.